dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 The tunning Parameters passed into the Tensorflow model are very similar to those use for the local mode with the exception that pretrained was not tested because it did not prove helpful and infact was the opposite in local testing:

+*Ngrams*

+One of the experiments mentioned was to try adding Ngrams to the features.
+This was tested with XGBoost rather than LSTM becuase of the alrady complex Embedding layer logic.
+The ngrams were calclated using the *calculate_containment()* method found in the */similarity.py*.
+This code was most lifted from the ealier plagiarism project.
+That project also did an LCS (longest common sequence) match.
+Due to the short lenght of many answers, this didn't seem appropriate for short answer daatasets.
+Average containment for multiple values of n were calculated and not surprisingly only n1 and n2 made sence with the short answers.
+A cross correlation betwen n1, n2 and the question correct label were completed to see how well each correlated.
+The selection of ng1 and ng2 was made and a test and train data set was manually created by appending these values to the existing generated train.csv and test.csv.
+While the results were not that useful with the models selected here, they are show in the results section and may be an avenue of exploration for future approaches.

 **Custom Parameters**

 Based on local testing slighly different tuning parameters were used based on learning from those tests realted to the difference in data.